ripienaar/puppet-classifier/README.md

 What?
 =====

-An attempt to port https://github.com/binford2k/puppet-classifier to pure Puppet 4 DSL.
+An attempt to port and expand https://github.com/binford2k/puppet-classifier to pure Puppet 4 DSL.

 This is a node classifier where you can write classification rules that perform boolean matches on fact data and should a rule match some classes will be included.
 Any number of classification